Myanmar (Burma)

 Marginalized Groups and Intimidation of Activists

 The government has resorted extensively to restrictions on participation and the use of certain communication tools, and internet blackouts, to keep marginalized groups, especially ethnic minorities, from participating in public affairs.
 The 1982 Citizenship Law in effect rendered the vast majority of the Rohingya minority stateless, significantly limiting their civic freedoms, including participation.
-Myanmar’s governments have often prioritized a Buddhist nationalist agenda, at the expense of ethnic minorities in the country.
+Myanmar’s governments have often prioritized a Buddhist nationalist agenda, at the expense of ethnic and religious minorities in the country.
 Most official communications are available in the Burmese language only.
 The few communications available in ethnic languages usually have an instrumental purpose.
-While LGBTI individuals have been tolerated, especially in urban areas, during the 2011-2021 period, same-sex practices remained criminalized and the LGBTI community continued to be harassed.
+While LGBTI individuals were sometimes tolerated, especially in urban areas, during the 2011-2021 period, same-sex practices remained criminalized and the LGBTI community continued to be harassed.
 There is also no explicit legal protection to protect women against violence and discrimination.

 Following the coup, the military junta reinstated limitations on domestic travels, with checkpoints, authorizations and curfews preventing access to many ethnic areas.
 The environmental movement in Myanmar has investigated and reported on land grabs, illegal natural resources exploitation, corruption, forced displacements and direct links between natural resources governance and illegal trafficking (of arms, drugs, and logging) remain highly sensitive issues in the country.
 Farmers and traditional landowners often face court cases by the military forces for trespassing or illegal occupation of land.